nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 1. Clear—no vehicles are arriving within the critical headway window, or
 2. Blocked—a vehicle is arriving within the critical headway window.
 The bicycle may cross only if vehicles in each blocked lane choose to yield.
 If not, the bicycle must wait an additional $h$ seconds for the next yielding event.
 On average, this process will be repeated until the wait exceeds the expected delay required for an adequate gap in traffic ($d_{bgd}$), at which point the average bicycle will receive an adequate gap in traffic and will be able to cross the street without having to depend on yielding motorists.
-Thus, average bicycle delay can be calculated with Equation $\ref{eq:dbtwostage}$, where the first term in the equation represents expected delay from crossings occurring when motorists yield, and the second term represents expected delay from crossings where pedestrians wait for an adequate gap.
+Thus, average bicycle delay can be calculated below, where the first term in the equation represents expected delay from crossings occurring when motorists yield, and the second term represents expected delay from crossings where pedestrians wait for an adequate gap.

 $$